Treatment

 Botox Cosmetic

-Botox (onabotulinumtoxinA) is the original neurotoxin, FDA-approved in 2002 and Health Canada approved shortly after.
-The most extensively studied neuromodulator in clinical literature.
-Our standard Botox pricing is $12 per unit; package pricing brings effective per-unit cost to $10-$11 for active maintenance patients.
-The brand is the gold standard against which other neurotoxins are compared.
+Botox (onabotulinumtoxinA) is the original neurotoxin, FDA-approved in 2002 and Health Canada approved shortly after, and the most extensively studied neuromodulator in clinical literature.
+Our standard Botox pricing is $10 per unit; for everything else, current pricing is on our price list.
+The brand is the gold standard other neurotoxins are compared against.

-The Alle loyalty program (formerly Brilliant Distinctions) provides point-based rewards across Botox, Juvederm, SkinMedica, CoolSculpting, and Latisse.
-We enroll patients at consultation and handle reward submissions automatically.
+The Allē loyalty program (formerly Brilliant Distinctions) gives point-based rewards on Botox.
+We enroll patients at consultation and handle reward submissions for you.

 How we choose products